 The alternate theory was quite plausible.
 The lightning strike on September 2 likely caused an electrical arc between the iron and copper pipes and melted part of the copper pipe.
 Gas flowed through the hole into the home’s crawl space where it accumulated until reaching explosive concentration.
 A second electrical arc, during the cycling of the home’s water heater, likely triggered the explosion.
 Singed insulation was observed near the water heater, an indication of a flash from the explosion.

-Only through a systemic investigation was I able to uncover the cause of the loss.
+Only through a systemic investigation were we able to uncover the cause of the loss.
 While it was easy to see the home had suffered a gas-related explosion, there were different ways the dangerous situation could have developed.
 After sifting through interviews, facts and evidence, the cause became quite clear.
 What might seem like two unrelated events, two days apart, were tied together by the analysis of the time it took for the small leak to accumulate enough gas in the crawl space to reach the lower explosive limit for propane.